-I-52 Mass Media and American Politics.
+W52 Mass Media and American Politics.
 A survey of the relationships between the operation of mass communications and the functioning of American politics.
-Major topics include: the processes by which news is created and transmitted; the effects of mass media in structuring political attitudes and opinions; the impact of the mass media on the conduct of electoral politics; and the ethical and legal considerations concerning the need for governmental secrecy and the public's right to know.
+Major topics include the processes by which news is created and transmitted; the effects of mass media in structuring political attitudes and opinions; the impact of the mass media on the conduct of electoral politics; and the ethical and legal considerations concerning the need for governmental secrecy and the public's right to know.
 Prerequisite: 201 or permission of the instructor.
 Mr. C. Smidt.

-I-53 Interim in Washington, D.C.
-Calvin College is a member of the Christian College Consortium/Coalition which conducts a January interim in Washington, D.C.
-This interim involves an in-depth study of a current public policy issue or a series of issues and provides opportunities for students to explore the rich resources of the nation's Students attend classes five mornings each week, with periodic afternoon field experiences and small group discussions.
+W53 Interim in Washington: Christian College Consortium.
+Calvin College is a member of the Christian College Consortium which conducts a January interim in Washington, D.C.
+This interim is an indepth study of a current public policy issue or a series of issues and provides opportunities for students to explore the rich resources of the nation's capital.
+Students attend classes five mornings each week, with periodic afternoon field experiences and small group discussions.
 Only a limited number of Calvin students can be accommodated.
-Applications, accompanied by a \$100 deposit, must be made by October 15, 1981.
+Applications, accompanied by a \$100 deposit, must be made by October 1, 1982.
 The deposit is refunded if a student is not accepted for the program.
 Additional information about the program can be obtained from Mr. C. Strikwerda.
-Mr. C. Strikwerda.
+Off-campus.

-I-54 Interim in Washington, D.C.
+W54 Interim in Washington, D.C.: Washington Center.
 For students who cannot be accommodated in the January Interim of the Christian College Consortium/Coalition, there is an alternative program conducted by the Washington Center for Learning Alternatives.
 This Washington Winterim, held during three weeks in January, involves a concentrated examination of the national political scene which combines lectures, briefings, site visits and small group discussions.
-The 1982 Winterim will focus on The Reagan Administration and the Ninety Seventh Congress: One Year Later and participants will analyze and discuss problems and processes as they relate to foreign affairs, the economy, party politics, energy, political news reporting, business-government relationships, and human/civil rights.
-Costs include \$445 in fees plus travel.
-Applications must be made by November 1, 1981.
+The 1982 Winterim will focus on the new federalism-the new Congress and participants will analyze and discuss problems and processes as they relate to foreign affairs, the economy, party politics, energy, political news reporting, business-government relationships, and human/civil rights.
+Costs include \$485 in fees plus travel.
+Applications must be made by November 1, 1982.
 Additional information about the WCLA can be obtained from Mr. C. Strikwerda.
+Off-campus.
 Mr. C. Strikwerda.